Nicola Kawana: Career

 Kāwana was born in Taranaki, and was part of Taranaki Youth Theatre.
 She did actor training at Toi Whakaari: New Zealand Drama School graduating in 1994.

 As of 20 August 2006, the character Huia Samuels has been written out of Shortland Street.
 It was reported that Kāwana was very angry with the decision.
 However, the story that appeared went to print based on gossip.
 Kāwana was unable to give her side of the story due to the legal constraints of her contract to South Pacific Pictures, the makers of the serial programme.

 July 2021 was the premier of a play Kāwana wrote called Kūpapa.
 This play is about an ancestor of Kāwana's, Lucy Takiora Lord, who was involved in significant historical events in Aotearoa New Zealand.
 The play was presented by Te Pou Theatre in Auckland and directed by Erina Daniels.

-Kāwana also works as a garden writer, gardener and presenter on the Maori TV show, Whānau Living.
+Kāwana also works as a garden writer, gardener and presenter on the Māori TV show, Whānau Living.
 Nicola is a member of Equity New Zealand, a UNICEF Global Parent.